Are your students getting bored of the same old math lesson day after day? It’s time to bring some graphing activities into their lives!

-Are your students getting bored of the same old math lesson day after day?
-It’s time to bring graphing into their lives!
-Graphing is a fun skill to work on because it allows many opportunities for student engagement.
-Fortunately, there are many different ways for teachers to incorporate this into the classroom in a fun and engaging way.
-Whether you’re looking for hands-on activities or digital lessons, we’ve got plenty of great ideas that will get your students excited about graphing—so keep reading to learn some easy ways you can incorporate it into the school day!
+Whether you’re looking for hands-on graphing activities or digital lessons, we’ve got plenty of great ideas that will get your students excited about graphing—so keep reading to learn some easy ways you can incorporate it into the school day!

-Using Outside Time:
+Using Outside Time to Graph:

-Using Snacks:
+Graphing Activities Using Snacks:

-If you’re allowed to have snacks in your classroom, its always fun to graph with food!
 You can use chex mix, skittle bags, m&ms, or lucky charms to graph how many of each snack was in your bag.
+To save money, ask parents to send in some snacks!

-Graph Favorites:
+Graph Student Favorites:

 This is an easy way to have students collect data.
 They can collect and graph data based on students’ favorite: